Academic Catalog

 2. Learning experiences which foster language and literacy development

-a.
-Storytelling, poetry, puppetry, felt board activities and dramatic play
+1. Storytelling, poetry, puppetry, felt board activities, and dramatic play

 3. Learning environments which foster language and literacy development